intari/readingtracker/README.md

 Please note authors of ebook readers don't endorse this app.

+# YotaPhone2 support
+* Currently YotapPhone2 supported as regular device (no support for Mantano's ability to use e-ink screen).
+This will be fixed if/when I get access to YotaPhone2

 # How to use application (assuming you use Google Play version):
 * Install one of supported ebook readers